divio/divio-cloud-docs/how-to/deploy-generic.rst

 .. meta::
    :description:
-       This guide explains step-by-step how to deploy a application with Docker, in accordance with Twelve-factor principles.
+       This guide explains step-by-step how to set up an application with Docker, in accordance with Twelve-factor principles, for deployment on Divio.
    :keywords: Docker, Postgres, MySQL, S3

 ..  _deploy-generic:

-How to deploy a web application on Divio: generic guide
+How to configure an existing web application for deployment on Divio: generic guide
 ===========================================================================================

 ..  include:: /how-to/includes/deploy-common-intro.rst